SEARCH

 Before you build, The Best Wood For Raised Garden Beds shares sustainable and long-lasting wood options.

-DIY Protective Garden Screens
+DIY Raised Bed Screens

 I have approximately 25 squirrels that frequent my garden on a daily basis.
 That’s a lot of birdseed-stealing, nut-hiding, and veggie garden digging going on!

-In addition to their slowing down their antics, I wanted a way to prevent the moths from getting to my broccoli, cauliflower, and kale, and prevent various other animals from destroying the vegetables.
+In addition to their slowing down their antics, I wanted a way to prevent the cabbage moths and butterflies from getting to my broccoli, cauliflower, and kale, and prevent various other animals from destroying the vegetables.
 I find the most critical time is when the plants are still seedlings and one rowdy squirrel can stomp everything in an instant.

-I call the solution ‘squirrel screens’ but it’s not a new invention.
+I call the solution “squirrel screens” but it’s not a new invention.
 The are simple wood structures covered in hardware cloth set over raised beds to keep uninvited animals out.

 If you have shallow raised beds, they are useful during the seedling and young plant stage until the plants need more head room.
 Since writing this, I have tripled the height of my raised bed walls (without raising the soil level) and the screens are handy all the way through the growing season.